Mob vs Smart Mob: Why Social Media Traffic Is Valuable

 Let me present widely accepted reasons why social media traffic is valuable and worth the investment.
 It’s not just about vanity!

-It’s very relevant!
-Social media is like a huge recommendation engine.
-Their users often follow people from certain niches.
+Relevant visitors: Social media is like a huge recommendation engine.
+It delivers huge value beyond mere brand awareness.
+Social media users often follow people from certain niches.

 People who are already interested in you or your topic follow you on social media and ideally click through to your site.